Deseaus/MastersThesis/ReadMe.md

 * `results/` contains the result data and Jupyter notebooks where it is analysed.
 * `paper/` contains the Latex source for the thesis.
-* `server/` contains the code for the web app whee the experiments were carried out.
+* `server/` contains the code for the web app where the experiments were carried out.
 * `StyleCheck/` contains the GF grammar for StyleCheck.